MicrochipTech/fpga-hls-examples/Training4/readme.md

 ```

 The above argument assumes that you have extracted the reference folder
-into C:\\.
+into `C:\`.
 Change the path accordingly if you have extracted the folder
 to elsewhere.
-The first part of the argument, SMARTHLS:\<Path to
+The first part of the argument, `SMARTHLS:<Path to
-SmartHLS Project\>, informs the script where is the SmartHLS project to
+SmartHLS Project>`, informs the script where is the SmartHLS project to
 be built and integrated into the Icicle Kit reference design.
 The second
-part, EXPORT\_FPE:\<Path\>, specifies the location of the output .job
+part, `EXPORT_FPE:<Path>`, specifies the location of the output .job
-file; the last argument, HSS\_UPDATE:1, updates the Hart Software
+file; the last argument, `HSS_UPDATE:1`, updates the Hart Software
 Services (HSS) that performs boot and system monitoring functions for
 PolarFire SoC.